 Under these extremely tough operating conditions the oil plays a critical role in the operational reliability and long life of the engine.

 Protects against internal corrosion even if the engine is not used for long periods.
 Specially developed for 4-stroke ultralight engines with or without a slip clutch and features high-tech ceramic wear protection that prevents direct metal-on-metal contact.

 It reduces wear and friction in engine and gearbox and is stable even under high thermal and dynamic permanent loads.
 Resists extremely high and low temperatures and saves fuel.

-Prolongs engine service life and prevents internal corrosion, Improves smooth operation and compression, Higher performance gain due to reduced friction.
+Prolongs engine service life and prevents internal corrosion, improves smooth operation and compression, higher performance gain due to reduced internal friction.

 The product has emergency running properties and one tube is sufficient for up to 4 liters.
 The content of this tube has been geared to and is sufficient for adding in oil changes of the ROTAX 912 engine.
 Read more about this product here.